Online Master’s in Forensic Science Degree

 Loading Form

 Earning a master's in forensic science online degree allows you to complete your coursework and assignments from a remote location.
-GCU’s online forensic science master’s program provides you with the convenience and flexibility of online courses that let you pursue your higher education goals without disrupting your busy schedule.
+GCU’s online forensic science master’s program can provide you with the convenience and flexibility of online courses that may allow you to pursue your higher education goals without disrupting your busy schedule.

-Skills You’ll Learn From This Master’s in Forensic Science Degree
+Skills You Can Learn From This Master’s in Forensic Science Degree

-Throughout the forensic science master’s program, you will develop the advanced skill set necessary for work in the field of forensic science.
-GCU’s unique forensic science curriculum works with hands-on, in-home laboratory activities and equipment to prepare graduates for the analysis of various forms of forensic evidence.
-The coursework in this master’s program will allow you to become knowledgeable across a vast array of forensic science competencies, including:
+Throughout the forensic science master’s program, you will have the opportunity to cultivate a skill set tailored for a career in the field of forensic science.
+The forensic science curriculum at GCU works with hands-on, laboratory activities and equipment to prepare you for the analysis of various forms of forensic evidence.
+The coursework in this master’s program will teach you a vast array of forensic science competencies, including:

 • Microscopic analysis of hairs, fibers and cells